UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/05-clustering.md

 > There are several publishers that appear to be the same organization.
 Combine them.
 > > How many publishers did you start with?
 How many are left after cleaning?
 > You can also eliminate redundant values in the 'Permanent article identifiers' column.
+> How few of these values can you get to?
 >
 > > ## Solution
 > >